Computing isogenies from modular equations in genus two: Background on modular forms and isogenies

-\begin{proof} By the theorem of Baily and Borel~\cite[Thm.~10.11]{baily_CompactificationArithmeticQuotients1966}, scalar-valued Siegel modular forms of sufficiently high even weight realize a projective embedding of~$\Atwo(\C)$.
-Therefore, by \Cref{thm:siegel-structure}, Igusa invariants generate the function field of~$\Atwo(\C)$. \end{proof}

-\begin{rem} \Cref{prop:igusa-birational} shows that generically, giving~$(j_1, j_2, j_3)$ in~$\C$ uniquely specifies an isomorphism class of principally polarized abelian surfaces over~$\C$.
-This correspondence only holds on an open set: Igusa invariants are not defined on products of elliptic curves, and do not represent a unique isomorphism class when~$\psi_4 = 0$.
-If one wants to consider these points nonetheless, it is best to make another choice of invariants: for instance one could use
+\begin{rem} Generically, giving~$(j_1, j_2, j_3)\in \C^3$ uniquely specifies an isomorphism class of p.p.~abelian surfaces over~$\C$.
+This correspondence only holds on an open set: the Igusa invariants are not defined on products of elliptic curves, and do not represent a unique isomorphism class when~$\psi_4 = 0$.
+To consider these points nonetheless, it is best to use other invariants: for instance the invariants

-which are generically well-defined on products of elliptic curves.
-See \cite[Thm.~1.V]{liu_CourbesStablesGenre1993} for an interpretation of these invariants in terms of $j(E_1)+j(E_2)$ and $j(E_1)j(E_2)$ when evaluated on a product $E_1 \times E_2$. \end{rem}
+are generically well-defined on products of elliptic curves.
+See \cite[Thm.~1.V]{liuCourbesStablesGenre1993} for the expression of these invariants in terms of $j(E_1)+j(E_2)$ and $j(E_1)j(E_2)$ when evaluated on a product $E_1 \times E_2$. \end{rem}

-\paragraph{Examples of vector-valued forms.} Derivatives of Igusa invariants are modular function themselves; as explained in the introduction, this property stems from the existence of the Kodaira--Spencer isomorphism.